Torbjørn Ringdal Hansen

-Torbjørn Ringdal Hansen (born 1 March 1979 in Røyken) is a Norwegian chess player.
+Torbjørn Ringdal Hansen (born 1 March 1979 in Røyken) is a Norwegian chess grandmaster.

 He achieved the title International Master in 2008, and was awarded the Grandmaster title in 2015.

+Chess career

 Hansen was the first coach of later World Champion Magnus Carlsen, from 2000 to 2001, when Hansen served a one-year alternative civilian service programme at the Norwegian College of Elite Sport.
 Carlsen was nine years old at the time, and trained chess in a group along with two other children, organized by Hansen.
 Carlsen's rating improved from about 900 to 1,900 during this one-year period.

 Hansen achieved his first Grandmaster norm in the 2003/04 Rilton Cup in Stockholm, with subsequent norms in the Norwegian Premier League in 2007/08 and in Almeria in 2011.
 He was designated IM in 2008 and GM in 2015.

+From 2009 to 2013 he was running the chess company Sjakkhuset, along with Silje Bjerke and Torstein Bae.

+Early and personal life

+Hansen was born on 1 March 1979.
+Having learned chess as a child from his father, his child and youth achievements include becoming "Lilleputt" national champion in 1992, 13 years old.
+Further, he became Norwegian "Kadett" champion in 1995, and Norwegian junior champion in 1998.